MEDIA AND MACHINES.

 The alchemy of modern attention

-Even capital has surrendered.
-Venture funds all but operate like media companies.
-When founders, athletes, and kings are jostling for the same mic, you witness the new reality: in the attention economy, even fame, money, and power need marketing.
-A product without a myth, a funding round without a podcast tour: both feel incomplete.
+Capital has surrendered too.
+VC funds all but operate like media companies and increasingly invest in them.
+When founders, athletes, and kings alike are jostling for the same mic, you realize even fame, money, and power need marketing now.
+A product without myth and a funding round without a podcast tour go unseen.
 Manifestos and TBPN are the new minimum.
-There’s an urgency to capture attention now, almost as if it’s the last chance to “lock-in.”

 The new maker’s manifesto